ANALYSIS-EU gas solidarity complicated by lack of fuel sharing deals

 But some countries heavily reliant on Russian gas - such as landlocked Hungary, which opposed this week's deal - have none.
 Italy and France are the EU's biggest gas users after economic powerhouse Germany.
 Italy has just one bilateral deal on emergency gas sharing and France has none.

 A senior Italian official said the country was negotiating a deal with Greece on gas storage.
-The French energy ministry did not immediately respond to a request for comment.
+The French energy ministry said "at this stage" France did not have any bilateral agreements in place.

 The solidarity deals aim to avoid a panicked response if a supply crisis did strike, and reduce the risk that countries would hoard fuel and refuse to help their neighbours.